 The Church Ministries major is designed to prepare students for vocational ministry in the church both locally and globally.
 The core courses will help the student formulate concepts of the church and ministry and develop general skills needed to engage in ministry.
-The ministry concentrations will facilitate a particular emphasis in ministry.
+Concentrations facilitate a particular emphasis in ministry.